-You will see the subtle differences between the way a British person and American write a letter and decide which way is your way!
+You will see the subtle differences between the way a British person and an American write a letter and decide which way is your way!

-1. Your address and details
+Address and details

 First things first, write personal details in the right-hand corner at the top of the letter.
 It is up to you how much you wish to include, but normally a formal letter in British English has an address and other contact information such as email and telephone.

 Lastly, write the date underneath before moving to the left side and inserting the sender’s address above the main body of the letter.

 When writing a formal letter in English, the opening greeting is crucial.
 It sets the tone for the person who is going to read it and you want to make a good impression, so hello or hey are out of the question!
 Dear is the major opening greeting in a letter, both in American English and British English.

 Fun fact: The first use of dear originates from a letter written by Queen Margaret of Anjou, wife of King Henry VI1450 in 1450.
 Since the 17th century, Dear Sir or Madam has become the polite version of addressing someone.

 Now there are two decisions to make: with a name or without.
 If you don’t know the name, then put Sir/Madam, however, if you wish to include the name then put Mrs or Mr. depending on their title.
 Easy, right?
 Stick with me!

 Thereafter, it depends on the title of the receiver, be it Dr, Mrs, Mr, or Ms; there is one difference between British English and American English – the point!
 In American English, you put a point after the title, e.g. Dr. or Mrs., however, in the UK it is without.
 After the title, write the full name or/and last name.